jmcmellen/splat/README.md

     in a number of places abs() was called when fabs() was meant.

   * Much much code documenting was done.
 There remains a lot to do though.

-* splat.cpp

-  * Incorporate John's antenna height changes from SPLAT 1.4.3 (unreleased).

-  * Revert to using the ITM model by default, in accordance with SPLAT 1.4.3.

-  * The PlotLOSMap() and PlotLRMap() functions have been converted to run multithreaded if a "-mt" flag is passed on the command line.

-  * WritePPM(), WritePPMSS(), etc were converted to WriteImage(), WriteImageSS(), etc, and functionality was added to allow them to emit png or jpg images instead of pixmaps.
-Add "-png" or "-jpg" to the command line as you like.
-The generated jpg's are smaller but the text can be hard to read in some instances.
-The png's are, of course, lossless, and nice and crisp, but they are larger and take slightly longer to generate.
-    Both are an order of magnitude smaller than the pixmaps though.

-  * All the DEMs and Paths are allocated on the heap rather than using pre-sized arrays and stack allocations.
-    This means the same code can be used for 1x1 through 8x8 grids, and/or 3-deg (Normal) or 1-deg (High Definition) modes without recompiling.
-It also means that the code can adjust itself (or error out nicely) depending on the available memory of the host machine.

 ## To Do